onzfonz/comp227/src/content/0/en/part0b.md

 We will properly start coding in [part 1](/en/part1).
 The sample code in this part is actually not relevant at all to the coding techniques of this course.

-> Some might wonder why xhttp-object is used instead of the modern fetch.
+> Some might wonder why `xhttp` object is used instead of the modern `fetch`.
   This is due to not wanting to go into promises at all yet, and the code having a secondary role in this part.
   We will return to modern ways to make requests to the server in part 2.

-Immediately after fetching the <i>script</i> tag, the browser begins to execute the code.
+Immediately after fetching the `script` tag, the browser begins to execute the code.

-The last two lines instruct the browser to do an HTTP GET request to the server's address <i>/data.json</i>:
+The last two lines instruct the browser to do an HTTP GET request to the server's address */data.json*:

 ```js
 xhttp.open('GET', '/data.json', true)